KeadoElijahKing/KeadoElijahKing.github.io/_pages/firstyr-haunted-animations.md

 This video uploaded to YouTube showcases the chest animation.

 {% include gallery id="gallery_haunteddoor" layout="third" thumb_height="180px" %}
 Moving onto the Door Haunted Animation.
-In photoshop I chose to go with a grey stone colour for it's step, and a brown colour for the door and blue tainted glass, teh secon dcolour follows teh theme of black, dark grey and deep purples.
+In photoshop I chose to go with a grey stone colour for it's step, and a brown colour for the door and blue tainted glass, the second colour follows the theme of black, dark grey and deep purples.
 Again when modelled I created a storyboard, showing how the door opesns and closes.
 Then the final image shows off the textured final result where I went with a grey stone border, a brown wooden door and blue glass.
 {% include video id="glHMwgCFF1o" provider="youtube" %}
 This YouTube video I uploaded shows of the door animation.